go-recordkeeper/go-recordkeeper/README.md

 ## There has to be a better way
 There almost definitely is.
 My ulterior motive was to have a relatively simple web application that I could reimplement in various languages and platforms.
 I'm the only anticipated user, so I can set my own requirements and timelines, and I get to sharpen my skills through repetition.
 "Recording go games" is a pretty minimal set of features for a website, but it's still a meaningful step up from "Hello, World".

-So far, I've finished three implementations:
+So far, I've finished four implementations:

 * [Python + Django](https://github.com/go-recordkeeper/go-recordkeeper/tree/main/server/django) - Written using [Django](https://www.djangoproject.com/) and [Django REST Framework](https://www.django-rest-framework.org/).
 The original, reference implementation.
 I am also using the built-in migration system to manage DB schema changes, since I don't want to keep migrations synchronized across all the implementations.
 * [Python + FastAPI](https://github.com/go-recordkeeper/go-recordkeeper/tree/main/server/fastapi) - Also written in Python, but using [FastAPI](https://fastapi.tiangolo.com/) for the REST stuff and [SQLAlchemy](https://www.sqlalchemy.org/) for the DB.
 So far this is my favorite :)